VeloCity is Atlanta’s newest cycling event.

 Make a donation in support of a participant, team or simply as a way to support Grady and it’s lifesaving care.
 DONATE NOW →

 Don't want to ride?
 You can still be part of the fun as a volunteer!
 It takes hundreds of volunteers to make VeloCity happen from setting up for the ride to cheering participants along the way!
 For information about 2019 volunteer opportunities contact Andrew Roden.

 Are there any age restrictions?

 Any children under 16 must be with a parent or a responsible adult.
 Longer distances (over 25-miles) are typically not suitable for children under 12.
-While the 5-mile city ride will be a closed course, we do not recommend letting children under 6 ride independently.
+While the 5-mile city ride will be a closed course, we do not recommend letting children under 6 ride independently ride.